Table of Contents

 The GPU has 2944 CUDA cores, a base clock speed of 1515, a boost clock speed of 1800MHz, 48 RT cores, 368 tensor cores, DLSS support, and 8GB of GDDR5 V-RAM.
 The 8Gb of GDDR5 V-RAM makes this card future proof for years to come.

 Additionally, Like the 2080Ti this card features Nvidia’s Turning GPU architecture.
 It also features real-time ray-tracing for live in-game reflections and improved graphical performance.
-If you’re looking for a high-end graphics card well under the $1000 price point the, this card is best for you.
+If you’re looking for a high-end graphics card well under the $1000 price point the, this card is great for you.

 The AMD Radeon 7 is a solid high-end graphics.
 Though it doesn’t have Ray Tracing, Dedicated ML core, or DLSS.
 However, it is still a very powerful GPU that is comparable to the RTX 2080 in performance.
 The key feature of is card is its 16GB of HBM2 memory which is overkill when it comes to gaming.
 However, that 16GB of HBM2 memory has a very high bandwidth making this card great for content creators who love to game.